WindowsPointCloud/PointCloudSystem/README.md

 - ⚠️ This might occur elsewhere, since our code is mainly just focused on `pointpillar` model.
 - Generally, if any problems occur, consider changing `torch.LongTensor` to `torch.IntTensor`

+### 9. How to change CUDA version in Windows?
+- If you have more than one CUDA installed, then you might need to swap the environment variables to link the correct path of CUDA for the Windows system.
+Note that Windows may not automatically configure the path correctly when you install new CUDA, so please take note.

-### 9. Unsupported Microsoft Visual Studio version
+### 10. Unsupported Microsoft Visual Studio version
 - The complete error is `unsupported Microsoft Visual Studio version!
 Only the versions between 2017 and 2022 (inclusive) are supported!
 The nvcc flag '-allow-unsupported-compiler' can be used to override this version check; however, using an unsupported host compiler may cause compilation failure or incorrect run time execution.
 Use at your own risk.`
 - Sometimes, you will face this error even if you are using the correct version.
 This is because you might have more than one installed version, and/or the environment variable `Path` is not configured correctly.
-- To solve this, firstly make sure you are using the Microsoft Visual Studio version between 2017 and 2022 (inclusive).
+- To solve this, first make sure you are using a Microsoft Visual Studio version between 2017 and 2022 (inclusive).
 - Then, please add the Microsoft Visual Studio path to the environment variable `Path`.
 Specifically, in the Windows homepage `search bar` type `Edit the system environment variables` and click it.
 In the `Advanced` selection, click `Environment Variables`.
 A popup window should appear, with top interface named `User Variables for [Username]`, and the bottom interface named `System variables`.
 Scroll down and find a variable called `Path`.
 Click and press edit, and another popup window will appear.
 Then, add the path to your Microsoft Visual Studio.
 In my case, the path to our Microsoft Visual Studio is `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\`.